Brian Anderson Player Props: Brewers vs. Giants

 Brian Anderson At The Plate

-- Anderson has six doubles, a triple, eight home runs and 21 walks while batting .236.
+- Anderson is batting .238 with six doubles, a triple, eight home runs and 22 walks.

-- In 33.3% of his games this year, Anderson has had at least one RBI.
-He's picked up more than one in 14.6% and driven in three or more of his team's runs in two contests.
+- In 57.1% of his games this season (28 of 49), Anderson has picked up at least one hit, and in nine of those games (18.4%) he recorded at least two.

-- In 20 of 48 games this year, he has scored, and four of those games included multiple runs.
+- Anderson has an RBI in 16 of 49 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.